 2.1 Interactive chemistry scheme

 In standard E3SMv1 and v2, the only interactive chemistry was for stratospheric O3, and the model calculated the chemical tendencies for O3 within the stratosphere simply as a function of local O3, column O3, and T (Linoz v2) (Hsu & Prather, 2009).
 For tropospheric O3, E3SMv1 just overwrote values (including inadvertently some stratospheric values) using monthly mean climatology recommended for the MIP from another ESM (Rasch et al., 2019; Xie et al., 2018).
 E3SMv2 dropped the tropospheric overwrite and applied a lower tropospheric boundary condition to absorb the influx of stratospheric O3 (Tang et al., 2021).
 In E3SM-chem, we expand the stratospheric chemistry to Linoz v3 (Hsu & Prather, 2010), which calculates O3, CH4, N2O, and NOy as prognostic chemical tracers and derives stratospheric H2O from conservation of H coupled with CH4 loss.
-The chemical tendencies of all these species are coupled through standard stratospheric photochemistry: e.g., O3 net production depends on O3, T, column O3, CH4, NOy, and H2O.
-E3SM-chem directly alters the radiative forcing of the E3SM climate model by supplying full 3-D values at the radiation timestep for stratospheric and tropospheric O3, stratospheric H2O, CH4, and N2O.McLinden et al. (2000)Hsu & Prather (2009)Hsu & Prather (2010)
+The chemical tendencies of all these species are coupled through standard stratospheric photochemistry: e.g., The O3 chemical tendency (net production minus loss) in E3SM-chem depends on the local concentration of O3, CH4, NOy, N2O and H2O as well as the overhead column of O3 and T that determines the photolysis rates.
+E3SM-chem directly alters the radiative forcing of the E3SM climate model by supplying full 3-D values at the radiation timestep (1 hour) for stratospheric and tropospheric O3, stratospheric H2O, CH4, and N2O.
+The calculation details are provided in McLinden et al. (2000) and Hsu & Prather (2009) for Linoz v2, and in Hsu & Prather (2010) for Linoz v3.

 In the troposphere, the chemUCI mechanism (based on the UCI CTM) (Prather & Zhu, 2024) consists of 28 advected tracers to represent the O3-CH4-HOx-NOx-NMVOCs chemistry (CH4: methane; HOx≡HO2+OH+peroxy radicals; NOx≡NO+NO2; NMVOCs: non-methane volatile organic compounds).
 The photolysis rates are derived from a look-up table.
 The lightning NOx emission is estimated following Price et al. (1997).
-The tropopause is defined using the e90 tracer method to switch between tropospheric and stratospheric chemistry modules (Prather et al., 2011).
+The tropopause is defined using the e90 tracer method to switch between tropospheric and stratospheric chemistry modules (Prather et al., 2011). e90 is a synthetic tracer introduced with a uniform surface emission rate, calibrated to achieve a global mean mole fraction of 100 parts per billion (ppb) relative to the dry air mass.
+The tracer undergoes atmospheric decay with an e-folding time scale of 90 days.
 The e90 tropopause threshold value is calibrated against the thermal lapse rate tropopause to ensure a similar tropospheric air mass with both methods, and we find the tropopause is defined by a threshold of e90 = 80 ppb.
 The coupling of Linoz v3 with chemUCI works well, being used to quantify the chemical feedbacks across the stratosphere-troposphere chemistry-transport system (Prather & Hsu, 2010).
-Additionally, we released the E3SM-chem chemistry diagnostic package (ChemDyg) (Lee et al., 2025)(Lee et al., 2025) to facilitate routine model development and analysis.
+It is worthwhile pointing out that E3SM and E3SM-chem share identical links between chemical tracers and other components, such as the dynamic core and radiation.
+Additionally, we released the E3SM-chem chemistry diagnostic package (ChemDyg) (Lee et al., 2025) to facilitate routine model development and analysis.
+In this study, ChemDyg is utilized for the analyses presented in Figures 1, 3, 4, and 5.